ZoYujin/bkms2_2023spring/02_kafka/assignment/README.md

     * `name`: User name extracted from `email_address`
     * `card_number`: Card number
     * `sum_amount`: Summation of `amount`
-5. Create a table called `sum_normal_amount` group by user name.
+5. Create a table called `sum_all_amount` group by user name.
+The condition is same as question 4.
 You have to give the following column names in the table:
     * `name`: User name extracted from `email_address`
-    * `count`: Number of card usage
+    * `count`: Number of card usage for each user.
     * `sum_amount`: Summation of `amount`
-6. From the result of `sum_normal_amount` table or `transactions` stream, (1) Is the threshold(current = 1000000000) reasonable for monitoring the abnormalities?
+6. From the result of `sum_all_amount` table or `transactions` stream, (1) Is the threshold(current = 1000000000) reasonable for monitoring the abnormalities?
 (2) How about monitoring window size(current = 1day)?
 Please describe your thought and why.

 ---